 June 8, 2017

-One of the simplest things managers can do to prepare employees to succeed in a hazardous environment is to provide access to the proper personal protective equipment.
-The right equipment is important, and knowing how to put on that equipment is critical for the health and safety of the staff.
+One of the simplest things managers can do to prepare employees for success in a hazardous environment is to provide access to the proper personal protective equipment (PPE).
+Selecting the right equipment is essential, and knowing how to put on and take off (‘don’ and ‘doff’) that equipment is critical for the health and safety of the staff.

 What exactly is “fit testing”?

 Fit Testing is the test of the actual skin to mask fit to make sure no particles or contaminants are getting through your respirator.
 The goal is to make it air-tight so you are breathing clean air.

 No. Individuals need to be tested annually.
 Interestingly, facial features are constantly changing.
 Therefore, the mask that fit you a year ago might not be the right fit this year.
 This is why when fit testing occurs, you are not allowed to have any facial hair.
 Other features like scars, plastic surgery, dentures, and certain oral surgeries are reasons to fit test again.

 There are seven steps when it comes to fit testing, each of which takes about seven minutes to do.
 There is a sensitivity test, exercises, and the rainbow passage you must read after every yearly test.
 The rainbow passage is a passage used by OSHA that goes through all the movements and motions of your mouth.
 It is essentially a speech pathology passage.
 Exercises include jogging in place, bending over, and moving your head side to side and up and down.